erda-project/erda/docs/guides/deploy/How-to-install-the-Erda.md

 ### Prerequisites

 - Kubernetes 1.16 +
+  - At least 4 Nodes (1 Master and 3 Workers)
   - Each node needs at least 4 core CPU, 16G memory
-  - At least 4 Nodes (1 Master and 3 Workers)
   - **Don't Install the ingress-controller-manager component**
 - Docker 19.03+
 - CentOS 7.4 +
 - Helm 3 +
-- Generic Domain Name (which is used to visit the Erda cluster，e.g. *.erda.io, Optional)
+- Generic Domain Name (Optional, which is used to visit the Erda cluster，e.g. *.erda.io)